 - service providers

-The EOSC Future project is currently focused on:
+The EOSC Future project focused on:

 - onboarding resources from research cluster projects, other research infrastructures and research communities, e-Infrastructures and the private sector